-Our four strategic objectives and priorities Our Key Performance Indicators (KPIs) 1 Keep under review and report on the law, policy, and practice relating to the acquisition, retention, use, and PI 1: Measures official meetings we conduct with representatives from the bodies to whom our functions extend.
-Our target is to meet a minimum four times each year with each organisation. destruction of biometric data for criminal justice and police purposes in Scotland.
-PI 2: Measures our legal requirement to maintain a professional Advisory Group.
+Our four strategic objectives and priorities Our Key Performance Indicators (KPIs) 1 Keep under review and report on the law, policy, and practice relating to the acquisition, retention, use, and destruction of biometric data for criminal justice and police purposes in Scotland.
+PI 1: PI 2: PI 3: Measures official meetings we conduct with representatives from the bodies to whom our functions extend.
+Our target is to meet a minimum four times each year with each organisation.
+Measures our legal requirement to maintain a professional Advisory Group.
 Our target is for the Advisory Group to meet formally no less than 3 times each year.
-PI 3: Measures the number of large-scale thematic audit and assurance reviews we conduct each year.
+Measures the number of large-scale thematic audit and assurance reviews we conduct each year.
 Our target is to conduct one large scale thematic each year.
 2 Promote public awareness and understanding of criminal justice and policing sector powers and duties in relation to biometric data, how these powers are exercised, and how the exercise of these powers can be monitored or challenged.
 PI 4: Measures the number of public information newsletters we publish each year.
 Our target from 2023 onwards is to produce two newsletters each year.
-PI 5: Measures footfall to the public information published on our website.
+Measures footfall to the public information published on our website.
 Our performance indicator is to increase footfall to our website by 5% each year against the year 1 post-launch baseline.
 3 Develop, publish, promote, and assess compliance with a statutory Code of Practice on the acquisition, retention, use, and destruction of biometric data for criminal justice and police purposes in Scotland.
 PI 6: Measures our legal requirement to assess compliance with a Code of Practice.
 Our target is to publish one compliance assessment report each year for each organisation to whom our functions extend.
 This will be done around each anniversary of the Code taking effect.
 4 Provide reports to the Scottish Parliament on the outcomes from the use of biometric data and technologies and highlight key issues to inform public debate, thus strengthening democratic accountability.
 PI 7: Measures our public reporting obligations.
 Our target is to lay two major reports each year before the Scottish Parliament.
 These are our Annual Report and one thematic report.